Is a Career as a Physical Therapist Assistant Right for Me?

 We look forward to welcoming you to the Hodges family!

-- Graduates will demonstrate the ability to provide safe, competent physical therapy services under the supervision of the licensed physical therapist.
+- Demonstrate the ability to provide professional, safe, competent physical therapy services required of the entry level PTA.

-- Graduates will demonstrate the ability to communicate both written and verbally in an effective and appropriate manner.
+- Demonstrate the ability to communicate both written and verbally in an effective and profession manner.

 |Hodges PTA Program Graduate Data:||2014||2015||2016||2017||2018||Last two reported years average|